110 Boerum Place, Brooklyn: Luxury Condo Living Redefined in Cobble Hill

 A New Era on Boerum Place

 Boerum Place, south of Atlantic, is a convenient, quiet haven.
 I used to park on this block, and its short length made car traffic so much shorter.
-If you’ve lived in Brooklyn for a while, like me, and are thinking, “Is this the corner where NYSC used to be that had the sky track?”
+If you’ve lived in Brooklyn for a while, like me, and are thinking, “Is this the corner where NYSC used to be?”
 You would also be correct.

 Spanning nearly 65,000 sq ft, the building will yield 21 condominium units, each with private outdoor space — a rare offering in Cobble Hill.
-The most similar new construction project- River Place- had ambitious price per square foot goals and high-end amenities.
+The most similar new construction project —River Place —had ambitious price-per-square-foot goals and high-end amenities.
+When I toured the preview, the price increase felt justified given the thoughtful design- I believe common charges and taxes will be a bit lower as well.

 The façade combines earth-toned brick with large, recessed windows and landscaped terraces to create an elegant balance of solidity and openness.